Lellasubhasri/group1_AmiBuild_packer/README.md

 Both server were tested and working fine

+Build AMI with Packer:

-Create Packer configuration that creates Blue and Green AMIs
+1. Created Packer configuration for Blue and Green AMIs

-used Ansible playbook from the previous ticket in build provisioners
+2. Used Ansible playbook from the previous ticket in build provisioners

-AMI are latest Ubuntu AMI from AWS
+3. AMI are latest Ubuntu AMI from AWS

-create AMI in the region with default VPC (Osaka) and then AMI is shared with eu-west-1
+4. created AMI in the region with default VPC (Osaka) and then AMI is shared with eu-west-1